HBO Max UK: price, plans, supported devices and how to watch

 Sky

-HBO Max is integrated with Sky Ultimate TV from launch and included at no extra cost for both new and existing customers from launch, giving access to HBO originals and Warner Bros. films directly through Sky's interface.
+HBO Max is integrated in Sky Ultimate TV and is included at no extra cost for both new and existing customers, with access built directly into Sky Stream, Sky Glass and Sky Q.

 Virgin Media